Timon-D3v/timon.js/README.md

 # Type
-This package has 4 files.
-2 for each front- and backend, split in a module and a normal javascript file.
+This package contains a module and a CommonJS file that contain some functions and variables that I (Timon Fiedler) need from time to time.

 ## License